 Nikkie Tutorials features makeup tutorial videos, hairstyle how-to's, and product reviews, all from Nikkie, an aspiring makeup artist who wants to be the next Pat McGrath.

-From a talented team of hair, makeup, and spa experts comes Fiore Beauty Blog, a roundup of the pros' favorite products, beauty icons, and more.
+From a talented team of hair, makeup, and spa experts comes Fiore Beauty, a roundup of the pros' favorite products, beauty icons, and more.
 From wedding prep to how to dip-dye hair, Fiore's blog practically Pins itself.

 Heyyy June shares the creator's hair care routine (specifically for ombré hair), her everyday makeup look, and the products she's obsessed with, making for a fun blog read and an even more fun video watch.

-15 Minute Beauty Fanatic, created by a doctor and mother, is dedicated to sharing tips, tricks, and products for a 15-minute beauty routine.
-A dream come true for busy women everywhere, the blog—and Christine, its creator_brings a very normal, realistic touch to the sometimes overwhelming world of beauty.
+15 Minute Beauty, created by a doctor and mother, is dedicated to sharing tips, tricks, and products for a 15-minute beauty routine.
+A dream come true for busy women everywhere, the blog brings a very normal, realistic touch to the sometimes overwhelming world of beauty.

 Beauty Banter is dedicated to bringing VIP beauty insights to the masses.
 The creator, Sarah Howard, grew up in the beauty industry and was drawn to everything hair and makeup.
 From hairstyle how-tos to makeup reviews, Beauty Banter covers everything under the sun.